International Work: Qatar

 Qatari Businesswomen’s Forum

 Launched in December 2007 under the auspices of Her Highness Sheikha Mozah Bint Nasser Al Misnad, the QBWF recognizes the contributions of business and professional women in Qatar to their society and economy, and offers role models for future generations.
-For further information on the February 2009 conference, visit www.ameinfo.com/185066.html, and see attached photos of the event from the local press.
+For further information on the February 2009 conference, visit www.ameinfo.com/185066.html.

 This project was funded, in part, through the Department of State, Bureau of Near Eastern Affairs, Office of Middle East Partnership Initiative (MEPI) under Cooperative Agreement number S-NEAPI-07-CA-250.
 The opinions, findings and conclusions or recommendations expressed herein are those of the Author(s) and do not necessarily reflect those of the Department of State.
 MEPI is a Presidential initiative founded to support economic, political, and educational reform efforts in the Middle East and expand opportunity for all people of the region, especially women and youth.
 More information about MEPI can be found at: www.mepi.state.gov